marsiitr/DIC_Terrace_Farming/README.md

 Hall sensor is used to measure the distance travelled by the bot.
 Encoder cannot be used on the ground wheels as the wheel can slip on the ground which will result in wrong measurements.

 ### Micro-Controller:
-The microcontroller of the bot is the brain of the bot.
+<p align="justify">The microcontroller of the bot is the brain of the bot.
 Each and every function and maneuverer of the bot is controlled by a microcontroller.
 It also helps the bot take decisions and decides the further course of action.
 We have used Arduino Mega microcontroller board which depends on AT Mega microcontroller.
-It includes digital input/output pins-54, where 16 pins are analogue inputs, 14 are used like PWM outputs hardware serial ports **(UARTs)** – 4, a crystal oscillator-16 MHz, an ICSP header, a power jack, a USB connection, as well as a RST button.
+It includes digital input/output pins-54, where 16 pins are analogue inputs, 14 are used like PWM outputs hardware serial ports <b>(UARTs)</b> – 4, a crystal oscillator-16 MHz, an ICSP header, a power jack, a USB connection, as well as a RST button.
 This board mainly includes everything which is essential for supporting the microcontroller.
 So, the power supply of this board can be done by connecting it to a PC using a USB cable, or battery or an AC-DC adapter.
-This board can be protected from the unexpected electrical discharge by placing a base plate.
+This board can be protected from the unexpected electrical discharge by placing a base plate.</p>

 ![alt text](https://github.com/visvash/DIC_Terrace_Farming/blob/master/Images%20and%20Videos/Images/Micro%20Controller.PNG "Sample Micro-Controller Image")